All Episodes

 If we go south, if our financial system implodes, there's no backstop like there is of Greece or Portugal or Germany or what have you.

-In the midst of all this high fall and talk about a great economic recovery because of the Census Bureau report that people are moving.
+So that's just a summary of some of the economic renewals that was reported yesterday in the midst of all this highfalutin talk about a great economic recovery because of the Census Bureau report that people are moving.

-Let's take a brief time out, my folks, uh my good friends, but we got much more straight ahead.
+Let's take a brief time out, my folks, my good friends, but we got much more straight ahead.

 We get back, we'll get straight to your phone calls.